thepanlab/smoking_cessation_messages/README.md

 1. `summary tables repetition and criteria.ipynb`: it calculates mean, standard deviation, and standard error for number of message at the interaction level.

+1. `Process statistics discard and BLEU.ipynb`: it calculates mean, standard deviation, and standard error for the reduction after applying the filtering.

 ### Automatic survey generation for Qualtrics

 1. `Prepare sentences for surveys.ipynb`: From the joined messages selects randomly 100 for each model.